Find Affordable College Courses

 Providence, RI

-Brown University did quite well in this year’s ranking of the most popular places for foreign languages and linguistics students to get a bachelor’s degree.
-It came in at #11 on the list.
-Located in the city of Providence, Brown is a private not-for-profit college with a large student population.
+Brown University came in at #11 in this year’s edition of the Most Popular Foreign Languages & Linguistics Bachelor’s Degree Schools in the New England Region ranking.
+Located in the medium-sized city of Providence, Brown is a private not-for-profit college with a fairly large student population.

 Women make up 61% of the foreign languages and linguistics majors at the school.